-Laid-back loungers can’t praise the robust and affordable wine offerings enough at Maple, which pair well with Italian specialties like the signature lamb ragu with tagliatelle.
-For an even more casual vibe, dig in to some wood-fired pizza at RedRocks or scarf down the slaw-covered fried chicken sandwich at The Coupe cafe – both spots are open until 11 p.m. on weeknights and midnight on weekends.
+Settle into a casual vibe as you dig in to some wood-fired pizza at RedRocks or scarf down the slaw-covered fried chicken sandwich at The Coupe cafe – both spots are open until 11 p.m. on weeknights and midnight on weekends.
 Want more?
 Check out our ultimate 11th Street dining guide.

 On and Around 14th

 As you’d expect from the main strip that cuts through the neighborhood, you could eat every meal of the day along 14th Street.
 Vegans (and converts) the city over trek to Sticky Fingers Bakery because its baked goods are so delicious that eaters won’t miss dairy at all.
 Just try the unmatched cinnamon bun or pancakes – remember, no butter?! – to find out why.
 You can also sink your teeth into sweet and savory crepes at Coffy Café or plan for weekend brunch at The Heights Taproom, where Mid-Atlantic-inspired fried chicken and waffles and crab cake benedicts are served with bottomless bellinis and sangria.